rahulvigneswaran/old.github.io/_posts/2018-04-20-Intrusion Detection Systems-1.md

 55. Vysakh S Mohan, Vinayakumar R, Soman Kp and Prabaharan Poornachandran.
 S.P.O.O.F Net: Syntactic Patterns for identification of Ominous Online Factors In Security and Privacy Workshops (SPW), 2018 IEEE [InPress].

 56. LeCun, Y., Bengio, Y. and Hinton, G., 2015.
 Deep learning. nature, 521(7553), p.436.

+If you have used any of the materials from this article, kindly cite the following papers :

+1. K. Rahul Vigneswaran, R. Vinayakumar, K. Soman and P. Poornachandran, "Evaluating Shallow and Deep Neural Networks for Network Intrusion Detection Systems in Cyber Security," 2018 9th International Conference on Computing, Communication and Networking Technologies (ICCCNT), Bangalore, 2018, pp. 1-6.
+2. Rahul-Vigneswaran, K., Poornachandran, P., & Soman, K.P.
+(2019).
+A Compendium on Network and Host based Intrusion Detection Systems.
+CoRR, abs/1904.03491.